petterh/textedit/docs/Chapter-20-Setup-and-Down-Again.md

 ## Mea Culpa…

-In Chapter 2, I told you that the best user interfaces are invisible.
+In Chapter&nbsp;2, I told you that the best user interfaces are invisible.
 Anything that does not contribute towards the user’s goals is, therefore, suspect.

 In truth, SetupDlg violates that principle.
 I admit it; I dragged in those animations because they are cool, not because they serve any essential purpose.
 If these operations really were time-consuming, it would be a different matter, but they’re not – I had to put in extra Sleep statements to give the user time to see the animations!